maja-98/Ecommerce/README.md

 update date ordered while order is completed- done

-product-view - In progress
+product-view - done

-Search box - To be added
+Search box - In progress

 User signup - To be added